azavea/raster-vision/docs/architecture.rst

     }

 We now have a plugin that customizes an existing pipeline!
 Being a toy example, this may all seem like overkill.
-Hopefully, the real power of the ``pipeline`` package will become more apparent in subsequent sections, where we discuss the plugins that contribute the "domain logic" of Raster Vision, and how this functionality can be customized in various ways.
+Hopefully, the real power of the ``pipeline`` package becomes more apparent when considering the standard set of plugins distributed with Raster Vision, and how this functionality can be customized with user-created plugins.

 .. _customizing rv: